Girls' Frontline 2: Exilium: Narrative

-One of Kalina's subordinate T-Dolls, Lenna, spots law enforcement en route to apprehend the Commander, forcing the Commander to make their escape, and loses track of Helena in the process.
-Lenna explains that the Girard Group, a large machinery manufacturing conglomerate, is involved with the human sample.
-Upon reuniting with the team, they raid the facility where the client has kept Helena, and then escape by car in an attempt to take the train to depart for Kyiv, only to encounter another hostile T-Doll, Darture, who attacks.
+One of Kalina's subordinate T-Dolls, Lenna, spots law enforcement en route to apprehend the Commander, forcing the Commander to make their escape.
 Odesa law enforcement agents, under the command of the client, raid Kalina's office and prepare to give her a summary execution, however are thwarted by Lenna who arrives at the last minute in an attack helicopter.

-After their escape from Odesa, the Commander seemingly receives a message from Kalina, stating that the meetup point has changed to an abandoned factory within the Yellow Zone.
-Eventually it is revealed that their comms had been compromised, as they find themselves in a trap set by Darture.
-After defeating Darture in a firefight, Kalina calls, requesting that the Commander continue making their way towards Kyiv, and that they should resupply with a black marketeer named Saga while on the way.
+After the Commander's escape from Odesa, Kalina requests that they continue making their way towards Kyiv, and that they should resupply with a black marketeer named Saga while on the way.
 The team encounters a Varjager encampment in Bihor and quickly subdues them, only to find the same band of Varjagers raiding Saga's encampment.
-Upon encountering a hooded Paradeus cult member, Colphne covertly separates from the rest of the team.
-The team, hoping to find Colphne, discover Paradeus operating out of clusters of human settlements in the contaminated zone.
-Krolik and Vepley find Colphne amongst the crowd of hooded Paradeus followers in an abandoned factory, aiming to seek revenge for her previous fallen comrades.
-Pursued by angry followers, they make their escape, with Groza and Nemesis arriving to provide assistance.

-While out on reconnaissance, Krolik and Nemesis spot a Paradeus leader figure known as Niter, whom they proceed to capture and bring aboard the Elmo MBV.
-Upon seeing Niter's hand, the Commander identifies her as a half-human, half-robotic Nyto commonly used by Paradeus.
-Niter spots the MBV's control terminal and attempts to remotely hack into its system, and manages to breaks free from Krolik's grasp, resulting in a brief scuffle in the operations room before being subdued again.
-Following a change of plans, the group decides to attach a tracker to Niter and release her, with the aim of finding the nearby Paradeus congregation.
-Helena insists to come along as they infiltrate the congregation in hooded disguises, and find Crifium, a former Varjager and Colphne's vengeance target, present at the procession being held there.
-During the procession, a cult member is seemingly cured of ELID symptoms, however the team soon have their cover blown as the procession causes Crifium's body to transform in shape and indiscriminately attack followers at the procession while Helena progressively falls ill and her autonomous defence system opens fire into the crowd.
-Colphne attempts to interrogate Crifium, who remains non-responsive, to Colphne's dismay.
+The team discovers the Paradeus cult operating out of clusters of human settlements in the contaminated zone, and decide to capture a Paradeus leader figure known as Niter, and then attach a tracker to her before releasing her, with the aim of finding the nearby Paradeus congregation.
+Helena insists to come along as they infiltrate the congregation in hooded disguises, and during the procession, a cult member is seemingly cured of ELID symptoms, however the team soon have their cover blown as an attendee begins to indiscriminately attack followers at the procession while Helena progressively falls ill and her autonomous defence system opens fire into the crowd.
 Amidst the chaos, Sextans reveals herself and pursues the team, who escape the scene by aerial drone and return to the Elmo MBV.